ADA Self-Evaluation and Transition Plan

 The Port of Everett’s ADA Notice provides more information on the precedent for ADA compliance and the Port’s legal responsibilities.

-The Port of Everett has contracted civil engineering firm Transportation Solutions, Inc., and partnering subconsultants to complete the first phase of the Port’s ADA Self-Evaluation and Transition Plan by spring 2021.
+The Port of Everett contracted civil engineering firm Transportation Solutions, Inc., and partnering subconsultants to complete the first phase of the Port’s ADA Self-Evaluation and Transition Plan.
+This was completed in April 2021 and was adopted into the Port's Comprehensive Scheme of Harbor Improvements by Resolution #1175 in June 2021.